thegodone/molds-branch/doc/README.txt

        The atoms indicated with first_atom_index and last_atom_index are also included in the atoms which charge is summed.
        Multiple setting of this "sum_charges" option is approvable, of course.
        If you want to calculate summation, same "sum_charges" option is available in CIS-directive.

+       "mpi" is an option to indeicate wheter the MPI is used or not even if MolDS is carried on multiple processors with command "mpirun(or mpiexec)".
+       "mpi" should be set as "yes" or "no". if "mpi" is set to "no", SCF module does not use the MPI.

+       When

        E.g.
          SCF